mitchest/optimus/README.md

 ## Development

-This is a development version, and this is also the first package I have written.
+This is a development version, and this is also the first package I have written for public access.
 There are certainly bug and issues, and if you find them, please let me know about them - either directly on github, or the contact details below.

 ## Installation